 We’ve created a new automation feature that allows you to inform your target audience about new products, offers and other webpage updates on a regular basis.
-Once set up, campaigns based on XML (Extensible Markup Language) data inclusion generate email content automatically and send regular email messages at scheduled times.
+Once set up, campaigns based on XML (Extensible Markup Language) data inclusion generate email content automatically and use templates as part of drip email worokflow automation.

 XML may sound a little bit technical… but we want to assure you it’s easier than you think.
 We marketers love XML format data files because of the capability to make daily activities easier by automating work.
 We’d also like you to discover the vast possibilities and benefits of XML.

 What is Extensible Markup Language (XML) and what it is used for?

 XML or “Extensible Markup Language” is used to define documents with a standard format that any XML-compatible application can read.

 Essentially, it is a “metalanguage” that can be used to develop markup languages for applications, that can be used with HTML pages.